pyrustic/shared/README.md

 # Command line interface
-**Shared** comes with an intuitive command line interface for **Dossier** class.
+**Shared** comes with an intuitive command line interface for the `Dossier` class.
 Type `help` in the command line interface to display a short manual.

-For the next subsections, suppose we have a non-empty dossier named `my-dossier` located in `/home/alex/dossiers`.
+For the following subsections, assume we have a pre-populated dossier named `my-dossier` and located in `/home/alex/dossiers`.

 ## Check the content
 Check the contents of `my-dossier` or a specific entry: